CIDARLAB/clotho3/clotho3-web/README.md

 - create wrappers for directives, filters -> expose DNA functions accordingly

-- clarify $dialog -- in controllers when dialog and when $dialog
-- make fixes so share dialog etc. work

--tooltip - mouseevents:none

 - restrict input - try putting into ngModel.$parsers to see if doesn't affect cursor movement